South Dakota LLC Articles of Organization

 If you hired a Commercial Registered Agent:

-• If you hired Northwest Registered Agent ($125 per year), select “Commercial Registered Agent” from the drop down menu.
-Then in the box below, start typing “Northwest”, and their official company name will appear.
+- If you hired Northwest Registered Agent, select “Commercial Registered Agent” from the drop down menu.
+Then in the box below, start typing “Northwest“, and their official company name will appear.
 Just click their name once and their contact information will automatically be entered below.

 The LLC’s Organizer is the person (or company) who is submitting the Articles of Organization to the South Dakota Secretary of State.
 An Organizer is not automatically a Member (owner) of the LLC, although they can be.

-• You’ll be listing your LLC Members (owners) in your Operating Agreement, which we’ll discuss in the next lesson.
+- You’ll also be listing your LLC Members (owners) in your Operating Agreement, which we’ll discuss in the next lesson.

-• The definition of an Organizer often confuses people.
-To learn more about the differences between an LLC Organizer and an LLC Member, please read this article.
+- The definition of an Organizer often confuses people.
+To learn more about the role of an LLC Organizer, please read these articles: LLC Organizer vs LLC Member and Registered Agent vs LLC Organizer.

 If your LLC just has 1 Organizer, click “Next” to proceed.
 If you’d like to add additional Organizers, enter their contact information and click the “Add” button.